the 60's

 7th and Polk from atop the Fisk Building

-looking south at 8th Ave and Polk St.
+Looking south at 8th Ave and Polk St. Levine's and Walgreen's shared the same building.

-Home of the Western Lines Division of the AT&SF RR
+Home of the Western Lines Division of the Santa-Fe RR

 4th and Polk